shubhammirase/Mirase1302/README.md

 - 👋 Hi, I’m @ShubhamMirase
 - 👀 I’m interested in learning Computational skills and programming.
-- 🌱 I’m currently learning Computer science
+- 🌱 I’m currently learning Computer science.
+Currently in the 3rd Year
-- 💞️ I’m looking to collaborate on ...
+- 💞️ In search of internship related to core computer concepts
+- 👀 For more details, connect with me on LinkedIn
 - 📫 How to reach me Insta ID: shubhammirase_13

 <!---